Hsue-Chu Tsien: Biography

 After the end of the Second World War, Tsien and his family settled in the United States.
-Due to the queasy atmosphere of the following Cold War and China's extreme turmoil, Tsien naturalized as an American citizen after 1949.
+Due to the atmosphere of the following Cold War and China's extreme turmoil, Tsien naturalized as an American citizen after 1949.
 Tsien worked in RCA Vacuum Tube Division and then Esso Research and Engineering.

-In 1997, Tsien succumbed to cancer in California at age 83.
+In 1997, Tsien succumbed to cancer in California at age 82.